If a night shift injury has set you back, we'll help you move forward

 Typical causes of night shift accidents

 During the night, a person's heart rate, blood pressure and temperature are decreased significantly as the slows down in preparation for sleep.
-These changes are set by the 's internal sleep/wake regulator which is highly resistant to change.
+These changes are set by the body's internal sleep/wake regulator which is highly resistant to change.
 Most people will never fully adjust their clock to the point where they are able to operate to their maximum potential at night.

 Workers whose jobs involve night work or irregular shift patterns are known to experience several side effects, including: